 Pulse Dose vs. Continuous Flow Oxygen: How Inogen Can Help

 Only your health care providers can help you decide between pulse dose vs. continuous flow oxygen for your oxygen therapy.
 Your doctor will make the decision based on how active you are, how much oxygen you will need per day and how frequently you will need oxygen therapy treatments.
-In most cases, an oxygen concentrator will work well, and your doctor will direct you toward a continuous flow portable oxygen concentrator or a pulse dose portable oxygen concentrator.
+For many patients requiring supplemental oxygen, an oxygen concentrator will work well, and your doctor will direct you toward a continuous flow portable oxygen concentrator or a pulse dose portable oxygen concentrator.

-Inogen, the original portable oxygen concentrator innovator, offers a continuous flow stationary oxygen concentrators and pulse dose portable oxygen concentrators to help you get the oxygen you need, exactly how you need it.
-The Inogen At Home is one of the lightest, most energy-efficient continuous flow oxygen concentrators on the market, allowing you to move easily from room to room in your home.
-If you and your doctor decide a continuous flow portable oxygen concentrator is ideal for your oxygen needs, the Inogen At Home is an excellent choice.
-Our Inogen One series offers Intelligent Delivery Technology pulse dose oxygen in several lightweight portable models to meet your needs.
-Inogen One portable oxygen concentrators allow you to easily carry your pulse dose oxygen with you so you can receive your oxygen therapy anytime, anywhere.
-With Inogen oxygen concentrators, you will experience improved freedom, mobility and independence whether you are at home, on the go or traveling.
+Our Inogen One portable oxygen concentrator series offers Intelligent Delivery Technology pulse dose oxygen in several lightweight portable models to meet your needs.
+Inogen One portable oxygen concentrators allow you to carry your pulse dose oxygen with you so you can receive your oxygen therapy all day, every day, at home or away.
+With Inogen oxygen concentrators, you will experience peace of mind and mobility whether you are at home, on the go or traveling.
 If you are unsure which Inogen One model best fits your needs, ask your doctor about flow settings and battery life, and then compare the models to find your best fit.